pmaxhogan/mc-plus-plus/spec.md

    - `password`: String
    Try to see if a username / password combo is correct.
 You be responded with `correctAuth` shortly.

-NOT IMPLEMENTED YET
+Everything below requires the auth object to be sent along with it.

   - `restoreBackup`: String
    The current world will be rolled back to this backup.

+NOT IMPLEMENTED YET

+  - `deleteBackup`: String

  - `op`: String
   Give OP permissions to the player with the name or UUID of the String specified.